neph1/blender-stable-diffusion-render/README.md

 3. Unwrap the UV map.

 4. Set up a viewer node and render depth.
-Save result
+Save result (Note: You can use other control nets, see repo for example with 'scribble'.
+In that case, you still need to add a viewer node, but just let it show the normal view.)

 5. Adjust the camera to maximize rendered area and for optimal projection (No longer needs to align with viewport)